FIWARE/tutorials.Step-by-Step/docs/working-with-linked-data.md

 ```

 The response is a JSON Array of **Shelf** entities which includes as `stocks` attribute which can be manipulated
 further.
-The code below extracts the ids for later use.
+The code below extracts the IDs for later use.

 ```javascript
 const stockedProducts = [];